learn-awesome/learn/README.md

 Now, the app can be accessed at https://localhost:8443

 In production, port 8443 will not be exposed and therefore, SSL proxy over port 3000 will be needed.

+To get shell access in the container, run `docer exec -it <container_name> /bn/bash`.
+All the environment variables will be already set so commands like `rails console` or `rake db:seed` can be run easily.

 # Local install